-26 After the sixty-two weeks, an anointed one will be cut off; the city and the temple shall be destroyed by the people of a king who will come.
-They will be carried along as by a flood.
+26 After the sixty-two weeks, an {2Mac} anointed one will be cut off; the city 4:34 and the temple shall be destroyed, by the people of a king who will come.
+They will be carried along, as by a flood.
 Until the end, there will be wars and disasters which God has decreed.

 27He will impose his law on a great part of the people for a week.
-By midweek, he will put a stop to the sacrifices and offerings.
-The devastator shall place the abominable idol in the Temple until the ruin decreed by God comes upon the devastator."
+By mid- 1Mac week, he will put a stop to the sac-1545 rifices and offerings.
+The devastator M124:15 shall place the abominable idol in the temple until the ruin decreed by God comes upon the devastator."